-Copyright in all material on this site, including all HTML, cascading stylesheets, templates, software, text, photographs, graphics, documents, audio clips and video clips, is owned by the Fraser Basin Council or is used by the Council with permission of the copyright holder(s).
-No material on this site may be copied, distributed, republished, uploaded, posted, transmitted, disassembled or converted to another form without prior written permission from the Fraser Basin Council, except as stated in the section “Limited Licence” below.
+Copyright in all material on this site, including all HTML, cascading stylesheets, templates, software, text, photographs, graphics, documents, audio clips and video clips, is owned by by Richmond Sustainability Initiatives and/or the Fraser Basin Council (for material produced between 2011 and November, 2016) or is used by these organizations with permission of the copyright holder(s).
+No material on this site may be copied, distributed, republished, uploaded, posted, transmitted, disassembled or converted to another form without prior written permission from Richmond Sustainability Initiatives or the Fraser Basin Council, except as stated in the section “Limited Licence” below.

-Unauthorized use or adaptation of the Fraser Basin Council name, logo, branding and customized design associated with the organization is not permitted.
+Unauthorized use or adaptation of the Richmond Sustainability Initiatives or Fraser Basin Council name, logo, branding and customized design associated with these organizations is not permitted.

-The Fraser Basin Council grants you a limited licence to display on your computer, print, download and use the underlying HTML, text, audio clips, video clips and other content of this website for non-commercial (personal or educational) purposes only, provided that:
+Richmond Sustainability Initiatives and the Fraser Basin Council grant you a limited licence to display on your computer, print, download and use the underlying HTML, text, audio clips, video clips and other content of this website for non-commercial (personal or educational) purposes only, provided that:

 Content authorized for release to media can also be displayed, printed, downloaded and used in keeping with the normal practices governing the release of such material by print and broadcast media.
 No other use is permitted.

-FBC makes no representation or warranty of any kind regarding this website or its contents.
+RSI and FBC make no representation or warranty of any kind regarding this website or its contents.
 Any use of or reliance on this site or its contents is at your own sole risk.
-FBC expressly disclaims all representations, warranties, conditions and endorsements and makes no warranty as to the accuracy, quality or completeness of the contents of this site, nor to title or non-infringement, nor to the absence of any software virus or other harmful component.
-FBC does not warrant that this site will continue to operate, will operate without interruptions or that it will be error-free.
+RSI and FBC expressly disclaim all representations, warranties, conditions and endorsements and makes no warranty as to the accuracy, quality or completeness of the contents of this site, nor to title or non-infringement, nor to the absence of any software virus or other harmful component.
+RSI and FBC do not warrant that this site will continue to operate, will operate without interruptions or that it will be error-free.

 Limitation of liability

-In no circumstances will FBC be responsible or liable for any loss or damages whatsoever, including any direct, indirect, incidental, special, punitive or consequential damages, arising from or in connection with your use of, access to or your reliance on, or your inability to use or access, this site, content of this site, any external links on this site, any website linked to this site, or any website linking to this site.
-This limitation applies regardless of any negligence or alleged negligence, including gross negligence, on the part of FBC, its directors or staff.
+In no circumstances will RSI or FBC be responsible or liable for any loss or damages whatsoever, including any direct, indirect, incidental, special, punitive or consequential damages, arising from or in connection with your use of, access to or your reliance on, or your inability to use or access, this site, content of this site, any external links on this site, any website linked to this site, or any website linking to this site.
+This limitation applies regardless of any negligence or alleged negligence, including gross negligence, on the part of RSI or FBC, or their respective directors or staff.